rdxu1688/cse15l-lab-reports-1/lab-report-1-week-2.md

     ![image](java.png)
     \
     <empty>
-2. Let compile the program to see what it does
+2. Let compile and run the program to see what it does

+        javac WhereAmI.java
+        java WhereAmI

 3. Use the scp command, replace YourAccountName

         scp WhereAmI.java YourAccountName@ieng6.ucsd.edu:~/
 4. Log in back to your account / the server to see the file using the command ___ls___